corintai/corint-decision/docs/dsl/overall.md

 **Actions are not defined in Rules.**
 Rules only detect risk factors and provide scores.

-Actions are defined in Ruleset's `decision_logic`:
+Signals are produced in Ruleset's `conclusion`:

 ```yaml
 ruleset: